pierrepo/seq-to-first-iso/README.md

 $ seq-to-first-iso filename [-o output_name] [-n amino_acids...]
 ```
 Optional arguments are in square brackets
-This will create _filename.tsv_ if filename is a correct file
+This will create _filename_stfi.tsv_ if filename is a correct file

 **0.3.0 :** The input file can have annotations separated by a tabulation before the sequences
 **0.4.0 :** Support for [X!Tandem](https://www.thegpm.org/tandem/) Post-Translational Modifications added